View the 2025 Summer Camp Guide!

 • Physical Needs and Accommodations

 If your camper has physical restrictions and/or uses a wheelchair, crutches, braces, or similar assistive technology, please contact our camp team so we can plan the best possible experience for them.
-All campers must have completed Camper Forms packets on file.
-Completed packets provide information that camp staff need to make sure your camper has a fantastic experience.
-If you have any questions or concerns about camp forms, please contact a member of the camp team so we can plan the best possible experience for them.
-While many programs can be modified to meet the specific needs of our campers, we are not equipped or staffed to provide care for campers who one-on-one assistance.
+All campers must have completed forms in Camp Doc in order to attend.
+Completing a health history and providing other information equips camp staff to make sure your camper has a fantastic experience.
+If you have any questions or concerns about the questions in Camp Doc, please contact a member of the camp team so we can plan the best possible experience for them.
+While many programs are inherently inclusive or can be modified to meet the specific needs of our campers, we are not equipped or staffed to provide care for campers who one-on-one assistance.
 Activities such as high challenge, canoeing, kayaking, horseback riding and similar activities are challenging to access for those with mobility challenges and have limited adaptations depending on the challenges faced.

 • Health and Wellness